dcrowdev/challenge11-Notetaker/README.md

 ![Screenshot of application](./images/screenshot.PNG)

-This is an node.js notetaker application deployed on heroku.
+This is a node.js notetaker application deployed on heroku.

 [Linked to deployed heroku app](https://dreadful-spirit-98896.herokuapp.com/)